franklinnwren/simple-router/simple-router/README.md

 Trouble in cast a const pointer to a pointer, using explicit cast, which is (RoutingTableEntry* ) cast.

-checksum for the icmp header, need to copy twice.
+Checksum for the icmp header, need to copy twice.